Undergraduate Course: Socrates and Plato (GREE10023)

 On completion of this course, the student will be able to:

-- demonstrate advanced knowledge of ancient Greek and Greek prose style;
+- demonstrate in written examinations, in course work, and in tutorial discussion advanced knowledge of ancient Greek and Greek prose style;

-- demonstrate an understanding of the difficulties of ascribing a specific philosophy to the historical Socrates, as opposed to the various claims made by the first generation of writers of Socratic dialogues and awareness of Plato displacement of his competitors in the quest to establish himself as Socrates' main philosophical successor;
+- demonstrate in written examinations, in course work, and in tutorial discussion an understanding of the difficulties of ascribing a specific philosophy to the historical Socrates, as opposed to the various claims made by the first generation of writers of Socratic dialogues and awareness of Plato displacement of his competitors in the quest to establish himself as Socrates' main philosophical successor;

-- demonstrate knowledge of the basic ethical tenets found in the early Platonic dialogues;
+- demonstrate in written examinations, in course work, and in tutorial discussion knowledge of the basic ethical tenets found in the early Platonic dialogues;

 Prior, W. ed.
 (1996) Socrates.
 Critical Assessments, 4 Vols., London.